ChandniDave22/ComprehensiveChandniLearning/README.md

 # ComprehensiveChandniLearning
-repository can be cloned using beow command git clone https://github.com/ChandniDave22/ComprehensiveChandniLearning.git
+repository can be cloned using command: git clone https://github.com/ChandniDave22/ComprehensiveChandniLearning.git

 This repository contains different assignment in 'main' branch.